VizzleTF/GeminiCommit/README.md

 ---

-Enjoy using AutoCommit!
+Enjoy using GeminiCommit!
 We hope it enhances your development workflow and improves your commit message quality.